 Travels from New York, USA

-Billie Jean King's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Billie Jean King's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Billie Jean King is one of the 20th Century’s most respected women, both on and off the tennis courts.
 She is a champion for social change and equality in all arenas, not just in sports.
 As one of the most celebrated tennis players in history, Ms. King is recognized for her contributions to the women’s movement in tennis, including the struggle for equality for women in sports.